CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Type You an Idris for Great Good - Part 1: Warmup"
+title: "Type You an Idris – Part 1: Warmup"
 subtitle: ""
 summary: "The best way to learn & understand a thing is to implement it.
 So
           let's implement (a subset) of Idris2!
 This part is an introduction and